Solar Panels in Ballybunion, Co. Kerry

 A 4kWp system in Ballybunion typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,584 kWh/year, paying for itself in 4-6 years.

-What roof direction is best for solar panels in Ballybunion?
+What is the payback period for solar panels in Ballybunion?

 Do I need planning permission for solar panels?